spursycoder/aastle-stephno-api-developer/README.md

 # Aastle Stephno API Developer Assignment for Steeleye

 Note: The API is deployed on render.
 Please go to https://trade-api-stephno.onrender.com/docs for testing.
+Initial loading time might be slow due the hosting being on free tier.

 # Objectives:
 This API is used to manage trade data and includes the following functionalities: